- Reviewed: 13 July 2018, 10:45 NZST

-There is extreme risk to your security in Burundi due to the unpredictable security situation, potential for violent civil unrest, threat of terrorism and violent crime.
-We advise against all travel.
+Do not travel to Burundi due to the unpredictable security situation, potential for violent civil unrest, threat of terrorism and violent crime.

 New Zealanders currently in Burundi are advised to depart by commercial means as soon as it is safe to do so.
 International airports and land borders could be subject to closure with little warning.View Larger Map Close/Open map

 Political Tension/Civil Unrest